 In a small percentage of cases, Lyme arthritis persists after oral and intravenous antibiotics have apparently eliminated the bacterium.
 This complication is thought to result from the development of autoimmunity in affected joints.
 After appropriate antibiotic therapy, we treat these patients with anti-inflammatory medications or disease-modifying antirheumatic drugs.

 Mass General's Multidisciplinary Approach

-Multidisciplinary expertise, a major strength at Mass General, is crucial in caring for patients with organ-system involvement of Lyme disease, particularly if there is neurologic or heart involvement.
-Whenever necessary, we work with other world-class specialists at the hospital to manage the various complications of the illness.
+Multidisciplinary collaboration, a major strength at Mass General, is crucial in caring for patients with organ-system involvement of Lyme disease, particularly if there is neurologic or heart involvement.
+Whenever necessary, we involve other world-class specialists at the hospital to manage the various complications of the illness.

 Lyme disease, a multistage bacterial infection, is caused by a spiral-shaped bacterium transmitted by a tick bite.
 The condition has a wide range of signs and symptoms that can affect many different body parts, particularly the skin, joints, nervous system or heart.
-Tests can help us definitively diagnose Lyme disease by detecting the presence of a specific antibody or in some cases, the organism itself.
+Tests are required to diagnose Lyme disease by detecting the presence of a specific antibody or in some cases, the organism itself.

 In most cases, we can effectively treat early-stage Lyme disease with a three-to-four-week course of oral antibiotics.
 However, if early-stage Lyme disease is asymptomatic or goes untreated, the patient may develop late-stage complications, most commonly Lyme arthritis.

 Our program is highly skilled in treating Lyme arthritis and the many other manifestations of Lyme disease across all disease stages.
 We generally refer patients younger than 12 years of age to the pediatric rheumatologists at the MassGeneral Hospital for Children.